TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-4-Azure-cost-mng.md

 - Features of Azure Monitor that are automatically enabled such as collection of standard metrics and activity logs are provided at no cost.

 - Also available at no additional cost are the advanced monitoring capabilities that use your ingested data (see Insights and core solutions).

+### Challenges overcame

+Learn how to create an alert in Azure.

 ### Sources: